CompBio-BO/Bivalvia_TEs/README.md

 - *Bathymodiolus platifrons* https://datadryad.org/stash/dataset/doi:10.5061/dryad.h9942

 **IMPORTANT**
 The RepeatMasker formatted-style classification was automatically generated using RepeatClassifier from the RepeatModeler package and can therefore be innacurate.
-If you have any correction to suggest please write to jacopo.martelossi2@unibo.it
+If you have any correction to suggest please contact jacopo.martelossi2@unibo.it